jerryjappinen/Servant/site/pages/docs/basics/template-scripting.md

-# Templates
+# Template scripting

-Templates decide the basic structure for your site, i.e. how pages are rendered.
-They dynamically generate HTML (headers, meta tags, menus etc.).

-Multiple templates are available under `templates/`.
-Simply editing these files is enough to edit the templates in use.

-For each page a template is picked, either the global default or the one defined in settings.
+Each directory under `templates/` is a directory.
+A template can be split into multiple files, which are autoloaded when a template is used.
+The output of all the included files is used as template content.

 ### Variables

-The following variables are available to you when you're writing dynamic templates in *PHP* or any of the other supported scripting languages.
+The following variables are available to you when you're writing dynamic **templates** in *PHP* or any other supported scripting language.

 Variable    | Description                        | Read more                                              |
 ----------- | ---------------------------------- | ------------------------------------------------------ |